kchardon/TIC-TAC-TOE/README.md

 Some future improvements that I'm working on :
 - [ ] Add a score
 - [ ] Add different difficulties of AI
+- [ ] Possibility to choose if we want to play X or O
+- [ ] Maybe add a ranking mechanism if the player put his name
 - [ ] Maybe convert my python code into a .exe file so that it can be run everywhere

+<sup><sup>Made by Katia Chardon in 2021</sub></sub>